 Species abundance and diversity from most of the consent was low compared to high current locations in the Sounds.
-Benthic observations within silt dominated areas of the consent confirmed the area supported species typical of silt substratum (e.g. cushion seastars, sea cucumbers).
-Horse mussels were observed during the present survey in several photos in low abundance.
-Davidson (1996) previously documented horse mussel presence, noting densities were below those recognized as a horse mussel bed.
+Benthic observations within mud dominated areas of the consent confirmed the area supported species typical of silt substratum (e.g. cushion seastars, sea cucumbers).
+Spotty and blue cod were observed under the consent, particularly along inshore edges of the farm (Photo 1 in Appendix 1).